Kitchen/Recipes

 Kitchen/Recipes, Sanctification, Throwback Thursday

 As you’ve probably noticed from some of my posts, I recently started blogging for the fantastic Christian women’s blog, Satisfaction Through Christ.
 It has stretched me as a writer and opened an article door I’d never considered knocking on before: writing recipes.
 And I love it!
 I like to cook and experiment with different foods and techniques.
-I like to collect existing recipes and tweak them until the’re my own.
+I like to collect existing recipes and tweak them until they’re my own.
 And sharing that with others is just plain fun!

 Not long ago, I posted a recipe for cinnamon rolls that got a great response, social media-wise.
 People shared it on Facebook and Pinterest, the article itself got several comments, and it was even the most viewed post of the week on another blog that linked to it.
 It was awesome, and I’m so grateful to everybody who shared it.